kesjien/fat/README.md

   - axios - async http calls
   - eslint - linting tools to avoid silly mistakes and to keep the code clean and homogeneous
-  - eslint-config-airbnb - airbnb coding styles because i find it the most appropriate set of rules
+  - eslint-config-airbnb - airbnb coding styles to keep the code clean and homogeneous
-  - muicss - for layout boostraping (Container, Panel, Col, Row), responsive layaout, fast development
+  - muicss - for layout boostraping (Container, Panel, Col, Row), responsive layout, fast development
   - prop-types - type checking
   - redux - state management
-  - redux-thunk - react middleware to work with the async calls
+  - redux-thunk - react middleware to work with async calls
   - styled-components - react component sylings, easy of use, modularity, state of the art features, perfomance, painless maintenance, prefixing
   - react-fontawesome - for icons, backbutton icon